When it comes to divorce in Missouri, child custody is determined by considering what is in the best interests of the child.

 Once these factors have all been examined closely, a judge will make the final decision.
 The typical decision includes the custody rulings listed below.

 - Sole legal custody to just one parent and joint physical custody to two parents

-- Joint legal custody given to two parents and sole physical custody to just one parent
+- Joint legal custody is given to two parents and sole physical custody to just one parent

 - Sole custody granted to either of the parents